ASTRO logo

 Facts for Kids

-Tok Pisin is a creole language widely spoken in Papua New Guinea, originally developed as a pidgin for trade and communication.
+Tok Pisin is an English creole language spoken throughout Papua New Guinea, mixing English with local languages and sounds.

 main image